At a Glance

 - People at risk of complications from general anesthesia

-- Individuals with mental health conditions that make it difficult to follow directions for nightly use of the nerve stimulation device
+- Individuals with mental health conditions that make it difficult to follow directions for nightly use of the device

 - People with other sleep disorders that aren’t being treated effectively

-Hypoglossal nerve stimulation is not a treatment option for other types of sleep apnea, including central sleep apnea.
+Hypoglossal nerve stimulation isn't a treatment option for other types of sleep apnea, including central sleep apnea (CSA).
 This treatment may not be suitable for people who have both obstructive and central sleep apnea.

 Before recommending hypoglossal nerve stimulation, a doctor will conduct an imaging test called an endoscopy.
 This test uses a small camera to examine the tissue within the throat to check for any anatomical reasons why hypoglossal nerve stimulation would not be effective in their situation.